Notarise-gov-sg/email-templates/README.md

 <br/><br/>

 ### Advisory Note
-Include this note in the email message to remind users to only share the email for relevant purposes only.

 `(Please ensure that the content of this email is shared with others for relevant purposes.)`

-##### Recommended styling
-`font-size: 14px, font-style: italic`
+Include this copy (in small and italics) in the email message to remind users to only share the email for relevant purposes only.

 ### View Certificate